 Behaviors associated with unhealthy use include a pattern of irritable mood associated with withdrawal symptoms and a pattern of post-journey psychological contractions, shadow activations that include shadow projection, splitting and triangulation, and trauma related episodes, that may include mania, dissociation, fits of rage, paranoia, and delusion.

 Members who exhibit behaviors associated with addiction will be referred to an allied addictions counselor who is knowledgeable of, and supportive of skillful use of psychedelics and cannabis for treatment.
 Safer medicine use practices are a primary factor in determining how and to what degree someone can actively participate in our program.
 Medicinal Mindfulness strongly encourages our members to speak to concerns regarding substance use so they can be adequately addressed, healed and transformed.

 Medicinal Mindfulness instructors are trained to assess the differences of disruptive behavior and addiction with breakthrough transformational experiences that can sometimes be emotionally expressive and psychologically triggering behavior.
 Breakthrough transformational experiences are sometimes a necessary part of the healing and awakening process and are fully supported by our community in a safe and appropriately contained way.

 A Note About Cannabis, Psychedelics & Mental Health

 Experiences and trainings facilitated by Medicinal Mindfulness are very safe but they are not for everyone.
 While there is significant scientific evidence that supports the skillful and intentional use of cannabis and psychedelics to alleviate or significantly reduce the symptoms of physical and psychological disorders, people with serious mental health disorders have occasionally come to events like these with the unrealistic expectation that these experiences alone will cure or alleviate their mental health problems, and often without understanding the necessity for additional support or treatments when working with serious concerns.
-Unstable interpersonal relationships and a history of various treatments can be additional factors which make it difficult for such people to benefit from Medicinal Mindfulness sponsored events.
+Unstable interpersonal relationships and a history of various treatments can be additional factors which make it difficult for such people to benefit from Medicinal Mindfulness sponsored or facilitated events.